Updated 7 Nov 2024

 Pet sitter training and certification

-In case you’re wondering “How can I become a pet sitter if I love animals but have no experience with them whatsoever?” and don’t mind investing a little money, joining pet sitter training and certification programs could be a great way to learn all the basics – and more.
+In case you’re wondering “How can I become a pet sitter if I love animals but have no experience with them whatsoever?” and don’t mind investing a little money, joining pet sitter training, certification programs and online courses could be a great way to learn all the basics – and more.
 Plus, being able to show potential pet owners your certificate will most definitely help you in reassuring them you really know your stuff and will indeed take superb care of their beloved fur baby.
+Some courses might even include pet first aid, which can give pet owners extra peace of mind.

 Some great organisations that offer pet sitter training and certificates: